 First, let’s talk about why these large cones of thread need to be treated differently than the typical spool.
 Large cones of thread, like the ones we sell at Sailrite, require the thread to be pulled off the top of the cone for smooth and consistent tensioning in your sewing machine.
 Conversely, on smaller spools of thread, the kind that are traditionally used for home sewing, the thread pulls off the side of the spool.
 These smaller spools can sit on a post on your sewing machine but this situation isn’t right for the larger cones.

 What to do?
 The best way to get clean feeding off the cone is to use a thread stand behind your machine.
-We have two options of thread stands, one with a plastic base, and another with a sturdier metal base.
-Both of our thread stands are under $10 and will be great for this application.
+We have two thread stand options: one with a plastic base, and another with a sturdier metal base.
+Both of our thread stands will be great for this application.

 Cone on the Floor